fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 Let's change creating new notes so that it is only possible if the post request has a valid token attached.
 The note is then saved to the notes list of the user identified by the token.

 There are several ways of sending the token from the browser to the server.
 We will use the [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) header.
-The header also tells which [authentication schema](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Authentication_schemes) is used.
+The header also tells which [authentication scheme](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Authentication_schemes) is used.
 This can be necessary if the server offers multiple ways to authenticate.
-Identifying the schema tells the server how the attached credentials should be interpreted.
+Identifying the scheme tells the server how the attached credentials should be interpreted.

-The <i>Bearer</i> schema is suitable to our needs.
+The <i>Bearer</i> scheme is suitable to our needs.

 In practice, this means that if the token is for example, the string <i>eyJhbGciOiJIUzI1NiIsInR5c2VybmFtZSI6Im1sdXVra2FpIiwiaW</i>, the Authorization header will have the value: